jenni-gnz/anzg-metal-tool/text/page-1-about-2.md

-4. Optional indicate where data *can* be supplied but are not essential.
+4. Other data *can* be supplied but are not essential.
 Water hardness and pH are not required to calculate copper DGVs, but if supplied the values will be checked to ensure the water is in the suitable range for the copper DGVs.
 Metal concentrations are **required** if you want to estimate the bioavailable metal concentration, or calculate a **Hazard Quotient**.

 5. You *may* include any other information such as: